Meet our Team

 • Niloufar Azizi is a Walsh Scholar Ph.D. student at University College Dublin, specializing in ammonia recovery from manure.

-• Her profound interest in green ammonia has motivated her to delve into the study of hydrogen
+• Her profound interest in clean ammonia has motivated her to delve into the study of hydrogen as fuel.

 • With a strong desire to contribute to and advance research in this field, she is determined to pursue a fulfilling career focused on sustainable energy solutions.